This weekend, Pullman National Monument in Chicago will showcase the rich history of a model town that shaped the nation.

 Like so many labor and civil rights advocates who put themselves at risk in the pursuit of equity, Curtis and Nixon’s names were not included in school history books.
 But at Pullman, the National Park Service and partners such as the A. Philip Randolph Pullman Porter Museum and Historic Pullman Foundation capture stories like theirs and illustrate how those threads remain as relevant as ever.

 This Labor Day, the grand opening of Pullman’s new visitor center will celebrate these people, both well known and little known, who shaped American history.
 The event will include city, state and national leaders who backed this national park site as well as the Pullman residents who organized to preserve the community and its unique history over the decades.
 NPCA was proud to collaborate with these partners to create this neighborhood national park and to connect people to the town and its dedicated people, past and present.

 Mark Mesle Senior Outreach Coordinator for the Midwest Region, Midwest

-Mark Mesle is the Senior Outreach Coordinator for the Midwest Regional Office in Chicago.
-Mark is working with community groups and local officials to build support for parks throughout the region.
+Mark Mesle is the Senior Outreach Coordinator in NPCA’s Chicago office.
+Mark works with community groups and local officials to build support for parks throughout the region.